shigetajima/case_study4_fraud_detection/README.md

 # case_study4_fraud_detection
-Fraud Detection case study
+Fraud Detection case study.

 ## Detection of fraud transactions
-Since the data is confidential, it is not shared here.
-Perform EDA and feature selection, and build model to detect fraud transactions.
+The data is confidential, and it is not shared here.
+Build a model to predict fraud transactions, and it is used to detect fraud transactions in the future.

 ## EDA and feature selection
-Feature selection was done to find features that are correlated with the fraud column.
+Feature selection was done to find features that are correlated with the fraud events.
 A "fraud" column was added to the dataframe to indicate that the event is fraud or not.
 If the account type value contains a 'fraud' phrase ('fraudster', 'fraudster_att', 'fraudster_event') the column is labeled as "fraud".

 The data are preprocessed by applying several conditions based on EDA to find what kind of events are likely to contain fraud events.
 1. a new user